 From the beginning of Doi moi up to the present, law has played a very important role in Vietnam.
 A system of law has been formed and contributed to a significant change in economic, political and social life.
-Through the judicial system public policies are made, enforced and implemented with public participation.
+It has been committed to build a rule-of-law regime and public policies are made, enforced and implemented more transparently with wider and more proactive public participation.